marijnh/Eloquent-JavaScript/01_values.md

 {{indexsee "grave accent", backtick}}

-{{index syntax, text, character, [string, notation], "single-quote character", "double-quote character", "quotation mark", backtick}}
+{{index [syntax, string], text, character, [string, notation], "single-quote character", "double-quote character", "quotation mark", backtick}}

 The next basic data type is the _((string))_.
 Strings are used to represent text.
 They are written by enclosing their content in quotes.